dotnet/csharplang/proposals/init.md

 ```

 Restrictions of this feature:
-- The `init` accessor can only be used instance properties
+- The `init` accessor can only be used on instance properties
 - A property cannot contain both an `init` and `set` accessor
 - All overrides of a property must have `init` if the base had `init`.
 This rule
 also applies to interface implementation.